oceanprotocol/docs/content/tutorials/react-publish-data-set.md

 <button onClick={() => this.submitAsset()}>Register asset</button>
 ```

+Tip: Before clicking the `Register asset` button, it might help to reload the page.

+When you click on the `Register asset` button, you should get four separate dialog boxes from MetaMask, in a series, i.e. the second one only appears after you accept/approve the first one, and so on.

+If you have no errors in your `console.log`, then  you have successfully registered an asset.

 ## Final Result

-That's it.
-If you have no errors in your `console.log` and you receive an alert after you click `Register asset` then you have successfully registered an asset.

 Here is the full source of `src/App.js` that you should have if you followed this tutorial: